Build a Risk-Free System with Pen Testing

 - Only 47% of the reviewed cybersecurity organizations provided social engineering and physical penetration testing.

 - More than 82% of the service providers did not provide security awareness and related training.

-EC-Council Global Service (EGS) provides multiple solutions tailored to the need of the client organization and helps them protect, detect, and respond to potential threats.
-EGS penetration testing service offers a comprehensive solution that caters to all your penetration testing needs.
-Our penetration testing services utilize a wide range of methodologies, which helps the organization detect vulnerabilities that are normally difficult to identify.
-Our red team steps in the shoe of a malicious hacker to try and attack the client organization’s security infrastructure similar to that of an actual hacker (but under a controlled environment) to detect and exploit vulnerabilities.
-Upon identification of gaps could be patched by the organization’s security engineers.
+EC-Council Global Services (EGS) provides multiple solutions tailored to the need of the client organization, helping them protect, detect, and respond to potential threats.
+EGS’ penetration testing service offers a comprehensive solution that caters to all your penetration testing needs.
+Our penetration testing services utilize a wide range of methodologies which helps organizations detect vulnerabilities that are normally difficult to identify.
+Our red team steps into the shoes of a malicious hacker to try and attack the client organization’s security infrastructure similar to that of an actual hacker (but under a controlled environment) to detect and exploit vulnerabilities.
+Upon identification of gaps, the holes could be patched by the organization’s security engineers.

 For organizations in Malaysia and elsewhere, our holistic penetration testing approach includes intelligence-led red teaming, blue teaming, purple teaming, cloud, network, wireless, internal, external, remote, mobile, web application, IoT, and social engineering.
-Also, being the part of the EC-Council group EGS services are partnered with OhPhish that has proven records of testing the employees of different types of phishing and social engineering attacks.
+Also, being part of the EC-Council group EGS services are partnered with OhPhish, which has a proven track record of testing employees on different types of phishing and social engineering attacks.
 EGS services are designed to better equip your security infrastructure by helping your organizations build and develop a threat-aware program that ensures the safety of your organization’s information system from intrusions.